-The Direct Marketing Commission (DMC) is the body which oversees the Direct Marketing Association (DMA)’s DM Code of Practice.
+The Direct Marketing Commission (DMC) is the body which oversees and enforces the Direct Marketing Association (DMA)’s Code.
 The Code and DMC are here to give effective protection to recipients, users and practitioners of direct marketing.
 We aim to ensure companies observe the highest standards of integrity and trade fairly with their customers and with each other, and we do this by investigating complaints, scrutinising direct marketing issues and practices, and providing guidance to consumers.

-The DMC investigates all direct marketing complaints against DMA members where the complaint is within the scope of the DM Code of Practice.
+The DMC investigates and adjudicates on reported breaches of the Code by DMA members.
 If the complaint is not covered by the Code, it will be referred to another relevant organisation.

 We also publish the minutes of our Board meetings.
 These can be found here.